 We are so proud to announce that Stafford Animal Shelter was accepted into the University of Wisconsin-Madison Shelter Medicine Program’s Northern Tier Shelter Fellowship.
 The Shelter Fellowship program was created in conjunction with the University of California-Davis Koret Shelter Medicine Program to build a learning community that provides training and support for animal shelter administrators to deliver life-saving knowledge and services to the nation’s homeless pets and communities.
 The prestigious fellowship provides a unique opportunity for administrators to work directly with academic and clinical instructors from both institutions as well as national animal welfare organizations, to benefit from their expertise on diseases, shelter procedures, community programming and more.

-Steve Leach our Executive Director will serve as the shelter’s representative for the fellowship and will attend the training courses in Madison Wisconsin as well as participate in continuing education with Shelter staff.
+Steve Leach our Executive Director and Alicia Davis our Development Director will serve as the shelter’s representatives for the fellowship and will attend the training courses in Madison Wisconsin as well as participate in continuing education with Shelter staff.
 Says Steve “It is an honor we were selected in this highly competitive process.
 We are proud to be one of the four shelters in the entire Northern Tier who will participate.”
 He continued, “The University of Wisconsin is leading the nation in shelter medicine and animal welfare protocols.
 We have called on them several times to assist with situations here at Stafford.
 Our participation in this ongoing fellowship will undoubtedly thrust Stafford into the upper echelon of cutting-edge animal welfare operations which will help benefit our community and most importantly the homeless pets entrusted to us.”

 Aleisha Swartz, DVM serves as an outreach Veterinarian for the University of Wisconsin School of Veterinary Medicine, Dr. Swartz has visited Livingston and consulted for Stafford Animal Shelter.
 She says of the fellowship acceptance “Congratulations to Stafford for all they have accomplished.
 We are happy to have them and our team is looking forward to working together this year”.
 The fellowship begins on June 4th, 2018 with a travel expense paid trip to the University of Wisconsin in Madison.